HassanA632/simple_voting_solana/README.md

 # Simple Voting System In Solana

 A cool little early project in Solana!
-I have created an on chain voting system using Rust and utilizes the Anchor framework.
+I have created an on chain voting system using Rust that utilizes the Anchor framework.
 The system allows users to create polls, and vote securely with votes being tracked on chain.

 ## Features
 - Create polls with custom options